MhmRhm/DotBashHistory/docs/_posts/2024-05-08-eat-git-part-1.md

 git config --global init.defaultBranch 'main'
 ```

 Branches in Git are like timelines.
-We'll explore them in detail in Part 4.
+We will explore this concept and the
-We'll also cover `git config` shortly.
+`git config` command shortly.

 Before we delve deeper, it's a good idea to set the default editor that Git
 uses.
 For this tutorial, Nano is more than enough.
 To set Nano as the